MbuyiseloNtando/-Passenger-Traffic-Forecasting-O.R.-Tambo-International-Airport/README.md

 The goal is to understand the drivers of passenger demand and build predictive models to improve forecasting accuracy for aviation planning and resource allocation.

 **📊 Data Sources**
-The dataset combines multiple structured and unstructured data sources:
+The dataset combines multiple structured data sources:

 **Passenger Traffic Data**